dguo/dotfiles/systems/mac/README.md

             * Input Sources
                 * Turn off shortcuts for changing the input source
                     * It collides with executing the suggestion in zsh
+                    * Do this after adding Chinese below
             * Modifier Keys
                 * Make caps lock function as control
                 * Swap option and command on external keyboards
         * Text Input
-            * Turn on "show Input menu in menu bar"
+            * Turn on "Show Input menu in menu bar"
             * Add Chinese, Simplified
                 * Use the "Pinyin - Simplified" input source
     * Mouse